frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/hooks.md

 	}

 The asterisk (*) operator specifies all possible values for a field.
 For example, an asterisk in the hour time field would be equivalent to every hour or an asterisk in the month field would be equivalent to every month.

+#### Jinja Template
+You can add new extensions to jinja environment instance on post creation using `jenv` hook.
+Structure for this hook is,

+	jenv = {
+		"add_extension": "{dotted.path.to.function}",
+	}

+The function will be passed the Jinja Environment instance as an argument.

+For Example,

+	def add_extension(jenv):
+		jenv.add_extension("jinja2.ext.i18n")
+		jenv.add_extension("jinja2.ext.do")